DennisH3/Data-Questers-CANDEV2022/README.md

 Joonbum Yang, University of Toronto: Focused on creating the visualizations from the outputs of basic_statistics.ipynb,anova_results.ipynb and correlation_test.Rmd.
 Used Rmarkdown specifically for visualization.
 Technical skills: R, Stata and Python

 Fangyi Yu, Ontario Tech University: Focused on answering all the questions regarding reassignment of tickets (author of reassignment.ipynb) as well as correlation questions.
-Made visualizations in Excel
+Made visualizations and dashboard in Excel(PivotChart)
-Technical skills: Python, Excel
+Technical skills: Python, Excel, Tableau, GitHub, Tensorflow, Pytorch, Hypothesis Testing